neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 Character mapping of vocal learning behavior on the phylogeny of *Neoaves* from Brenowitz (1991)[^brenowitz-1991] in **A** and **B** and off of Suh et al (2011)[^suh-2011] in **C**.
 :::

-***Q: Use the phylogeny in Figure 12A to draw and analyze (using parsimony) the two alternate ancestral state reconstruction hypotheses for the LCA of all song learners (arrow).***
+***Q12: Use the phylogeny in Figure 13A to analyze (using parsimony) the two alternative ancestral state reconstruction hypotheses for the LCA of all song learners (arrow).***

-***Q: How would your analysis change using the same (but simplified) phylogeny in Figure 12B?***
+***Q13: How would your analysis change using the same (but simplified) phylogeny in Figure 13B?***

-***Q: Use the phylogeny in Figure 12C to draw and analyze (using parsimony) the two alternate ancestral state reconstruction hypotheses for the LCA of all song learners.***
+***Q14: Use the phylogeny in Figure 13C to analyze (using parsimony) the two alternate ancestral state reconstruction hypotheses for the LCA of all song learners.***

-***Q: How does your understanding of vocal learning behavior change based on the two phylogenetic hypotheses (Brenowitz versus Suh)?***
+***Q15: How does your understanding of vocal learning behavior change based on the two phylogenetic hypotheses (Brenowitz versus Suh)?***

 ⏹️ STOP here for today